willyfh/federated-learning-tensorflow/README.md

 Please see the below explanation for how to run the codes.

 ### Python Files (.py)
-The python codes (federated_train.py & plot_multi_cases.py) are provided for a simpler execution.
+The python files (federated_train.py & plot_multi_cases.py) are provided for a simpler execution.
 Basically the implementation is the same as the provided Jupyter Notebook file (which was actually used to obtained the results shown in the report).

 1. Install the required libraries: